UoA-eResearch/figshare_gen_xml_from_ldap/README.md

 ```

 A null UserAssociationCriteria adds the user in at the UoA level of the Figshare hierarchy.
 I have set this field to null for anyone in multiple faculty, and for all non-academic staff.

+There are test versions of upload.py, with associated test keys, that talk to auckland.figsh.com.